Loughinisland massacre: Pub attack

 On the evening of 18 June 1994, about 24 people were gathered in The Heights Bar (also known as O'Toole's Pub) watching the Republic of Ireland vs Italy in the FIFA World Cup.

 At 10:10 p.m., two UVF members wearing boiler suits and balaclavas walked into the bar.
 One shouted "Fenian bastards!" and opened fire on the crowd with a vz.
 58 assault rifle, spraying the small room with more than sixty bullets.
 Six men were killed outright, and five other people were wounded.
 Witnesses said the gunmen then ran to a getaway car, "laughing".
 One described "bodies … lying piled on top of each other on the floor".
 The dead were Adrian Rogan (34), Malcolm Jenkinson (52), Barney Green (87), Daniel McCreanor (59), Patrick O'Hare (35) and Eamon Byrne (39), all Catholic civilians.
 O'Hare was the brother-in-law of Eamon Byrne and Green was one of the oldest people to be killed during the Troubles.

 The UVF claimed responsibility within hours of the attack.
 It claimed that an Irish republican meeting was being held in the pub and that the shooting was retaliation for the INLA attack.
 Police said there is no evidence the pub had links to republican paramilitary activity, and said the attack was purely sectarian.
 Journalist Peter Taylor wrote in his book Loyalists that the attack may not have been sanctioned by the UVF leadership.
 Police intelligence indicates that the order to retaliate came from the UVF leadership and that its 'Military Commander' had supplied the rifle used.
 Police believe the attack was carried out by a local UVF unit under the command of a senior member who reported to the leadership in Belfast.

 The attack received international media coverage and was widely condemned.
 Among those who sent messages of sympathy were Pope John Paul II, Queen Elizabeth II and US President Bill Clinton.
-Local Protestant families visited their wounded neighbours in hospital, expressing their shock and disgust.
+Local Protestant families visited their wounded neighbours in the hospital, expressing their shock and disgust.

 Aftermath

 The massacre ultimately led to a temporary return to tit-for-tat violence.
 The following month, the IRA shot dead three high-ranking members of the Ulster Defence Association (UDA), the other main loyalist paramilitary group alongside the UVF.
 It is claimed this was retaliation for the Loughinisland massacre.
 The IRA stated that the men were directing the UDA's campaign of violence against Catholics.

 On 11 July the IRA shot dead Ray Smallwoods, a member of the UDA's Inner Council and spokesman for its political wing, the Ulster Democratic Party.
-Six days later, UDA gunmen tried to repeat the Loughinisland massacre when they attacked the Hawthorn Inn at nearby Annaclone.
+Six days later, UDA gunmen tried to repeat the Loughinisland massacre when they attacked the Hawthorn Inn in nearby Annaclone.
 About 40 people were inside watching the football World Cup final.
 The pub's thick doors had been locked and so the gunmen instead fired through the windows, wounding seven people.
 On 31 July, the IRA shot dead UDA commander Joe Bratty and his right-hand man Raymond Elder.